-When you reserve your copy of 2014's Extreme Rebound Candidates, you'll also receive a FREE subscription to BaseballHQ.com's weekly e-newsletter, Baseball HQ Friday.
+When you reserve your copy of Five breakout candidates with first-round/$35 potential, you'll also receive a FREE subscription to BaseballHQ.com's weekly e-newsletter, Baseball HQ Friday.
 This is your weekly taste of some of the insights available to paid subscribers to this website.
 Every issue includes:

 - Playing Time Today, BHQ's unique perspective on several recent news items